TIPS & FAQs

 A: Follow your saddle Maker's recommendations.
 Different makers use various tanning chemicals

 (oils, solvents, dyes) for their leathers.
-Just assure your saddle’s fully dry and buffed before applying.
+Just assure your saddle’s fully dry and free of dust before applying.

 Q: About how long do RiderGrips 'last' before I need to replace them?

-A: It depends on how intense your riding demands are.
-If you feel yours wore out too soon, contact us and we'll work with you.
+A: It depends on how intense your riding demands are - Professional, beginner, etc. If you feel that yours wore out too soon, contact us and we'll work with you on a replacement.

 TIP:Using "Half-chaps" with a rough suede inside calf may wear out the surface of the Grips, causing them to wear out sooner than if you're using "smooth" leather boots or chaps.